 Whether high school or college, graduation marks the end of a years-long accomplishment, but it also launches students into all the financial responsibility of adulthood.
 This milestone accomplishment is the perfect opportunity to help the graduate in your life get started on the road to successfully navigating their own finances.

-“The biggest hurdle to get anybody going on their personal finances is to just get it started,” according to Shaun W. McGee, vice president of financial services at AAA Northeast.
+“The biggest hurdle to get anybody going on their personal finances is to just get it started,” according to Shaun McGee, vice president of financial services at AAA Northeast.
 “Once that initial step is made, then you need to help [the students] understand that it’s up to them to continue it.”

 Life Insurance Policy

-Contrary to what you may believe, it’s actually never too early to start thinking about your life insurance policy.
-Although young people might not be worried about starting one just yet, they may find themselves missing out on a ton of benefits without a long-term policy plan in place.
+Contrary to what you may believe, it’s actually never too early to start thinking about life insurance.
+Although young people might not be worried about starting one just yet, they may find themselves missing out the benefits of having a long-term policy plan in place.

 Consider the value in investing in their future family during their 20s and 30s, when health concerns are typically not much of a factor.
-Moreover, since they’re unlikely to look that far ahead, this is one gift they most certainly wouldn’t have thought to get themselves.
+Moreover, since they’re unlikely to look that far ahead, this is one gift they most likely wouldn’t have thought to get themselves.

 CD or Savings Bond

 These two are classic graduation gifts for a reason.
 A certificate of deposit (CD) or savings bond makes an ideal starting point for a young adult still trying to get their financial bearings.
 Both contribute positively toward your graduate’s more immediate savings goals, though a savings bond retains its value regardless of inflationary rates and — unlike a CD — remains free from taxation.
 In the end, either gesture gets your graduate thinking more practically about their financial future, and ultimately, that is the bottom line when it comes to any gift on this list.

 Online Savings Account